dwarvesf/playground/go/weekly/go-commentary-aug-16.md

   - networking
 authors:
   - fuatto
-title: "Go Commentary #7: Releases, Websockets, and Struct Behavior"
+title: 'Go Commentary #7: Releases, Websockets, and Struct Behavior'
-description: "Exploring Go 1.23 release notes, the new home for nhooyr/websocket, and common mistakes with Go structs and slices."
+description: 'Exploring Go 1.23 release notes, the new home for nhooyr/websocket, and common mistakes with Go structs and slices.'
 date: 2024-08-16
 ---